bcgov/nr-frontend-starting-app/CONTRIBUTING.md

 ## Run this application

 Now that your environment is all set up, we can run the application.
 To do that, first you need to install required dependencies.
-Run `yarn install` and once is finished, you can get it up and running by typing `npm run dev` in the project root directory.
+Run `yarn install` and once is finished, you can get it up and running by typing `yarn start` in the project root directory.

 ## Run tests

-You can run tests running `npm run test`.
+You can run tests running `yarn test`.
 Tests coverage reports can be seen on you command line window and also on GitHub, in your commits and pull requests.

 ## Submit pull requests